Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 We don't know what causes this specific weapon to cause the crash.
 It is under investigation.

 Fix: Sell it to someone else.

 ---

+### Crash using a poisoned weapon (SkyrimSE.exe+1871198)

+This crash only occurs when using a poisoned weapon while wearing a backpack with a tent, bedroll or cooking pot in your inventory.
+We are not sure what about this specific combination of items is triggering the crash.
+But suspect it is the dynamic display of items triggering Mid-weapon swing which might be causing the fault.

+Fix: Give the offending items to a follower or horse to carry, or store inside of a placeable Chest/Barrel.

+---